-George Brett Rookie Cards and Other Vintage Brett Cards [infographic]
+The George Brett Rookie Card and Other Vintage Cards

 There is more than one George Brett rookie card, but I consider the 1975 Topps card to be the primary card to own.
 In this post we’ll take a look at that card — and we’ll discuss other George Brett rookies and early key cards.

 The 1975 Topps George Brett rookie (card #228) is the most valuable card in the set.
 This is impressive considering the set also has the rookie card for Hall of Famers Robin Yount, Gary Carter, and Jim Rice.
 George Brett is one of the greatest 3rd basemen in history and he achieved many great accomplishments in his long career.
 George Brett won three batting titles and played in 13 All-Star games.
 Any rookie card of a player with those accomplishments will be in demand.
 However, there are additional factors that make the George Brett rookie even more valuable:

 - Longevity: Baseball is a sport where lifetime statistics are used as a measure of greatness.
 This helps the value of George Brett’s cards because he amassed enormous statistics by being a great player for a very long time.
 Brett ended his career with more than 3,100 hits, 1,500 runs, and 1,500 RBIs.